NexPlayer/iOS-SDK/widevine_quickstart.md

 ## Create a new project

-1. Open Xcode
+1. Open Xcode.
 2. Click “Create a new Xcode project” (or select File > New > Project).
 3. Select iOS at the top of the dialog.
-Then select App
+Then select App.
-4. Set the name og your app and choose additional options for your project
+4. Set the name og your app and choose additional options for your project.
-5. Click Next
+5. Click Next.
-6. Choose a location to save your project and click Create
+6. Choose a location to save your project and click Create.

 ## Import required frameworks

-1. Copy NexPlayerSDK.framework to your Xcode project folder
+1. Copy NexPlayerSDK.framework to your Xcode project folder.
-2. Go to Navigation Area in Xcode > XCODE PROJECT FILE(indicated by blue icon) > TARGETS > General > Frameworks, Libraries and Embedded Content, click on (**+**) to add frameworks and libraries to the list
+2. Go to Navigation Area in Xcode > XCODE PROJECT FILE(indicated by blue icon) > TARGETS > General > Frameworks, Libraries and Embedded Content, click on (**+**) to add frameworks and libraries to the list.
 3. To import NexPlayerSDK, click the (**+**) in Frameworks, Libraries and Embedded Content > Add Other... > Add Files... > Select NexPlayerSDK.framework in your Xcode folder.
 Please ensure that you are using the following Frameworks and Libraries:

  - AVKit